openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 In addition, the confidential client

-1. shall support [RFC8705] as mechanism for sender-constrained access tokens;
+1. shall support [RFC 8705] as mechanism for sender-constrained access tokens;
 1. shall include the `request` or `request_uri` parameter as defined in Section 6 of [OIDC] in the authentication request;
 1. shall ensure the authorization server has authenticated the user to an appropriate level of assurance for the client's intended purpose;
 1. (moved to 5.2.3.1);